How CCIP Programmable Token Transfers Unlock Cross-Chain Innovation

 In decentralized finance (DeFi), CCIP Programmable Token Transfers enable the creation of cross-chain native dApps, such as a smart contract that can automatically transfer tokens cross-chain and deposit them into the highest yield lending markets.
 Within traditional finance (TradFi), CCIP Programmable Token Transfers enable advanced use cases, such as a cross-chain delivery-vs-payment (DvP) transaction where an institution holding stablecoins on its private blockchain can purchase a tokenized asset issued on a different private or public chain.

-Importantly, CCIP Programmable Token Transfers enable institutions to interact with smart contracts and tokenized assets on other blockchain networks without needing to integrate or directly interact with that blockchain.
+Importantly, CCIP Programmable Token Transfers enable institutions to interact with and on other blockchain networks without needing to integrate or directly interact with that blockchain.
 All they need to do is send instructions to CCIP on how to interact with that chain, greatly reducing their overhead and the risks associated with point-to-point integrations with each blockchain network.

 With CCIP, smart contracts on a source chain can call any arbitrary function on any arbitrary smart contract on a destination chain to trigger any arbitrary action (and receive a callback on the source chain if needed).
 Developers can encode multiple instructions in a single message, empowering them to orchestrate complex, multi-step, multi-chain tasks.